saraasadi78/Data-Mining/README.md

 [:arrow_up:](#contents)

 Knowing the consepts of the records of the datasets, it's simply wrong to perform a numerosity reduction on the data.
-Each record contains data about a single movie produced by Disney Pictures and records are not normally related to on another. **But**, redundancy is not accepted and duplicate data records must be removed from the dataset. **Also** outlier records have been detected and removed.
+Each record contains data about a single movie produced by Disney Pictures and records are not normally related to on another. **However**, redundancy is not accepted and duplicate data records must be removed from the dataset. **Also** outlier records have been detected and removed.
 This problems have been solved during [data cleaning](#data-cleaning) and [outlier detection](#outlier-detection) proccesses.